kilo10z/CKAD-CTJGP-CT/Deployment Strategy.md

 ### Task 4: Canary Deployment in Kubernetes

 Service and deployment should have a common label.
-Add `type: web-app` to yaml file of service and both the deployments and apply again.
+Replace labels and selectors with `type: web-app` in the yaml file of service and both the deployments and apply again.

 Use `replace` , as apply command might throw an error.
 ```